dstackai/dstack/docs/reference/cli/stop.md

 # dstack stop

-Use this command stops runs within the current Git repository.
+Use this command stops runs within the current Git repo.

 ### Usage